ecg-net/hyperkalemia/README.md

 1. Prerequisites

-    Ensure all ECG files are stored as *.npy in a single flat directory.
+    Ensure all ECG files are stored as *.npy with shape (5000, 12) in a single flat directory.
     Accompany these files with a manifest CSV file in the same directory.